OXRS-IO/OXRS-IO-WEBSITE/docs/guides/advanced/home_assistant.md

         brightness_step_pct: 5
 ```

-### Example 4: Use a rotary encoder with integrated button to control brightness and state of a light bulb
+### Example 1.4: Use a rotary encoder with integrated button to control brightness and state of a light bulb
 ---
-#### Typical use case: single knob control of lights with variable brightness via a rotary encoder
+#### Typical use case: single knob control of lights with variable brightness via a rotary encoder.
 The outputs `A` and `B` of the `rotary encoder` are connected to `index: 1` and `index: 2` .
 The integrated `push button` of the `rotary encoder` is connected to `index: 3` .

 To configure inputs `index: 1` and `index: 2`  as `rotary` and `index:3` as `toggle` publish :